 - salt , to taste

 - 1/4 cup salted butter , cold

 Line a large sheet pan with parchment paper and set aside.

 Wash the Brussels sprouts and pat dry.
-Clean and trim each sprout*, then cut in half and place in a large bowl.
+Remove any yellow outer leaves, and trim off the brown end of the stem.
+Then cut each one in half and place in a large bowl.

-Add the oil, salt and pepper to the bowl and toss to coat the sprouts.
+Add the oil, salt and pepper to the bowl.
+Toss to coat the sprouts.